BVG85/Project-5-Vehicle-Detection-Tracking/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I struggled to generate a robust pipeline.
+The YCrCb color space improved the results significantly from the HSV color space.
 False positives still show up in the video feed.
-Also, at times the pipeline fails to identify true positives.
-More exploration will be done with thresholding, as well as different colorspaces.
+More exploration will be done with thresholding and scaling.